Crawling and Cruising

 - Encourage his sense of balance by sitting down with him and playing face-to-face games like peekaboo and patty cake.

 - Wriggle alert: Your baby can probably move easily from back to stomach.
 Take care at changing time.

-- The American Academy of Pediatrics recommends against using baby walkers for safety reasons and because they don't help babies learn to walk.
+- The American Academy of Pediatrics recommends against using baby walkers for safety reasons, and because they may actually delay independent walking.

-- If you need to leave your baby with a new sitter, hang around for a bit before heading out to let him get comfortable, especially if he's anxious around strangers.
+- If you need to leave your baby with a new sitter, hang around for a bit before heading out.
+That way, you'll let him get comfortable, especially if he's anxious around strangers.

 - To teach words, point to things and say their names, like ball, dog, cat, car, and spoon.

 - Be an example for your baby.
 You, too, need a balanced diet full of vegetables, whole grains, fruits, and lean proteins.